public class URIRegexFilter extends BaseFilter

 End user override point that provides the

-public boolean useURICache
+protected boolean useURICache

 rulesFile, the URI Cache will cache the result of the application of relevant rules for any given URI.
 The URI Cache drastically speeds up subsequent rule applications at the cost of memory.